 You are expected to meet these health requirements before your program begins.
 If you are not able to do so, you must meet your requirements as soon as you arrive at Cornell to avoid a late fee and possible disenrollment from your program.

-Cornell's health insurance and health fee requirements apply only to degree-seeking students taking 12 or more credits in on-campus fall, spring, or Winter Session classes (exception: not applicable to Cornell employees).
+Cornell's health insurance requirements apply to degree-seeking students taking 12 or more credits in on-campus Fall, Spring, or Winter session classes.
+Exception: This is not applicable to Cornell employees.